-2.8 Recommendation 8: Rescue, curate and make avail- 690 able valuable surface temperature data that are presently inaccessible records may not exist in digital form, and data (both in non digital and digital form) are often kept by individual research 700 groups or institutions where they are difficult discover and to obtain.
-Their format and metadata is not always documented adequately, and datasets are in danger of disappearing due to organisational changes.
-Curating such data is necessary to obtain best value and realise the benefits from previous 705 investments.
-(R 8) We recommend co-ordinated efforts to rescue, curate and make available valuable surface temperature data that are presently inaccessible.
+2.8 Recommendation 8: Rescue, curate and make available valuable surface temperature data that are presently inaccessible

+Many potentially valuable datasets are at present not (easily) accessible to the research community.
+Besides historical records, there is a wealth of data from individual research campaigns which often have not been used beyond the aims 705 of the original project for which they were collected.
+Older records may not exist in digital form, and data (both in non-digital and digital form) are often kept by individual research groups or institutions where they are difficult discover and to obtain.
+Their format and metadata is not always documented 710 adequately, and datasets are in danger of disappearing due to organisational changes.
+Curating such data is necessary to obtain best value and realise the benefits from previous investments.

+(R 8) We recommend co-ordinated efforts to rescue, curate 715 and make available valuable surface temperature data that are presently inaccessible.